Ken Whisenhunt

-Kenneth Moore Whisenhunt (born February 28, 1962) is an American football coach and former tight end who is currently a special assistant to the head coach for Alabama.
-He played college football at Georgia Tech and was drafted in the twelfth round of the 1985 NFL Draft by the Atlanta Falcons, with whom he played for four years.
+Kenneth Moore Whisenhunt (born February 28, 1962) is an American football coach and former tight end.
+He played college football at Georgia Tech and was selected in the twelfth round of the 1985 NFL draft by the Atlanta Falcons, with whom he played for four years.
 He subsequently played two more years with the Washington Redskins and another two with the New York Jets.